mebestaca/project-nexus/README.md

    npm install
    ```

+3. Set up Firebase (see below).

-3. Configure environment variables (see below).
+4. Configure environment variables (see below).

-4. Start the development server:
+5. Start the development server:

    ```bash
    npx expo start
    ```

-5. Scan the QR code with the Expo Go app on your device.
+6. Scan the QR code with the Expo Go app on your device.

+### Firebase Setup

+This project requires a Firebase project with the following enabled:

+1. **Authentication → Sign-in method → Anonymous** — must be enabled, or lobby creation will fail.
+2. **Firestore Database** — create a Firestore database (in test mode is fine for local development) to store lobby data.

+Once created, copy your Firebase project's config values into a `.env` file (see [Environment Variables](#environment-variables) below).

 ### Environment Variables